 What can we do about it?
 It'll require humans to make some sacrifices.
 Decreasing our carbon footprint is a good start.
 Reducing the amount of meat we eat can also help since raising stock requires ranchers to clear land.
 Cutting back on destructive habits could save thousands of species over the next several decades.
 And it might just save us, too.

-Learn more about biodiversity, ecology and extinction by following the links on the next page.
+Learn more about biodiversity, ecology and extinction by following the links below.